Governing and curating data (Watson Knowledge Catalog)

 To prepare for governance, complete these tasks:

 - Assign Watson Knowledge Catalog roles to users.

 Create governance artifacts to govern data assets

-To view or create governance artifacts, open the main menu and choose Organize > Data and AI governance, and then the name of the artifact.
+To view or create governance artifacts, open the main menu and choose Governance, and then the name of the artifact.